 VIDEO: How to Guide for Adding Fillers to Epoxy

 We recommend 404 High-Density filler as the most cost-effective and easiest-to-use filler for hardware/stud bonding.
 Even small amounts of High-Density adhesive filler help reduce creep in the epoxy.
 Most importantly, we recommend creating a moderately loose slurry.
 The mixture should be thick enough to stay in a horizontal hole, but not too thick.
 Blending too much 404 High-Density filler into epoxy can trap air.

 We typically use 800 psi as the ultimate shear stress when testing the filled epoxy mix.
 This is a conservative value based on long-term fatigue data.
 At this stress level, the epoxy is the limiting component.
-The interface between the fastener threads and the epoxy is the typical failure initiation point in fatigue.
+The interface between the fastener threads and the epoxy is where a fatigue failure typically starts.
 This is good.
 The fatigue failure mechanism for epoxy — cracking and gradual destruction of the matrix — gives some warning.
-A failure at the wood/epoxy interface or the loss of the bolt head is usually catastrophic.
+A failure at the wood/epoxy interface or the loss of a bolt head is usually catastrophic.
 Proper use of this product helps prevent that from happening.

 Read more about bonding hardware with High-Density filler at Epoxyworks.com

 VIDEO: Journey Everyday offers an excellent demonstration of filling holes with 105 Resin/205 Fast Hardener thickened with 404 High-Density Adhesive Filler.